 Not only do we offer extensive one-on-one therapy sessions, but our therapists also work with our students’ families.
-Furthermore, the girls at Solstice also benefit from their counselors partaking in their daily activities throughout their stay.
-Therapists in Colorado, or at a summer camp for troubled girls might not get to be there to help your daughter during her day-to-day activities outside the clinical environment.
+Furthermore, the girls and assigned female at birth at Solstice also benefit from their counselors partaking in their daily activities throughout their stay.
+Therapists in Colorado, or at a summer camp for troubled girls and assigned female at birth might not get to be there to help your child during their day-to-day activities outside the clinical environment.
 We believe that lasting change comes partially as a result of learning to deal with life’s daily stressors, and our counselors are always there to help with that achievement.

 Our team knows that relationships are an important part of healing, and they strive to develop close, trusting relationships with our students.
-In order to help your daughter develop healthy relationships with her family and amongst her peers, we also provide group and family therapy, where your daughter can learn to heal and create lasting change.
+In order to help your child develop healthy relationships with their family and amongst their peers, we also provide group and family therapy, where your child can learn to heal and create lasting change.